Stage One Advanced Certificate in Early Learning and Care (Level 5)

 If you complete a QQI major award with Kerry College, you may use your results to progress to third level (University, Technological University or Institute of Technology).
 You should check individual university websites for specific entry criteria for courses.

 There is a separate section on the CAO application for applying using your QQI results from Kerry College in the same way you use your Leaving Certificate results.
 You may also apply under the QQI Higher Education Links Scheme (HELS).
 A limited number of places are available each year.

 See the following links for further information (all open in a new page).

-QQI Level 5 Major Award Certificate in Early Childhood Care and Education Practice (5M2009)
+QQI Level 5 Major Award Certificate in Early Learning & Care (5M21473)